-Of course there is so many things to do it was really hard to narrow it down and Saltaire was a whisker away from third place!
+Of course, there are so many things to do it was really hard to narrow it down and the UNESCO World Heritage village of Saltaire was a whisker away from third place!
 Find out more things to do in Yorkshire below!

 Read more | Top 10 things to do in Yorkshire